VanderPloegR1/companion/Manual-Install-on-Raspberry-Pi.md

    ```bash
    sudo apt-get install libgusb-dev npm nodejs git build-essential cmake libudev-dev libusb-1.0-0-dev -y
    ```
-   _If you haven't already done so, make sure to install the latest version of the eeprom update tool to ensure you've got the latest firmware for the USB controller chip:_
+   :information_source: _If you haven't already done so, make sure to install the latest version of the eeprom update tool to ensure you've got the latest firmware for the USB controller chip:_
    ```sudo apt install rpi-eeprom rpi-eeprom-images```
    _You'll need to reboot immediately_ (```sudo reboot```) _after updating this package to finalize the installation and firmware update._